wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Now if you refresh the page and call `clearCanvas()` from the console, you will notice that you don't keep attaching event listeners.

-Instead the event listner is being added and removed, added and removed as needed.
+Instead the event listener is being added and removed, added and removed as needed.

 Next you need to hook up the `clearCanvas()` function to the `shake` button click.